intergreatme/remote-kyc-flutter/README.md

 # IGM Remote-KYC Flutter Tutorial App

-A tutorial application to demonstrate how to implement the Intergreatme Remote-KYC (Know Your Customer) UI wrapper services.
+A tutorial application to demonstrate how to implement the Intergreatme Remote-KYC (Know Your Customer) UI.

 ## Getting Started